Girl Scouts of Southwest Indiana, Inc. | Programs | Girl Awards

 Girls earn this award by completing all three Journeys at their grade level.
 Applications due by March 1st to be recognized at the Girl Awards Event.

 Steps to earn these awards are found in the Girls Guide to Girl Scouting and on the Council Application.
-Steps to earning these awards do include council led training in addition to the practical experience hours.

 Community Service Bar Application

 A Community Service bar indicates that a Cadette, Senior, or Ambassador Girl Scout is making a difference in her community — and that she is practicing the values of the Girl Scout Law.

 A Cadette, Senior, or Ambassador Girl Scout can receive the Service to Girl Scouting bar by volunteering at least 20 hours to the Girl Scout organization.
 She might volunteer her time at a special event for younger girls, be an office assistant for her council or service unit, or help with special projects

 The Gold Torch Award

 For Girl Scout Ambassadors.
 This award recognizes Ambassadors who act as leaders in their communities.
 Steps to earning the award are found in the Ambassadors Girls Guide to Girl Scouting